nguyenlykhanhlinh/llm-food-delivery-2-Test/backend/src/services/README.md

 - `open_restaurant_page(CONFIG, restaurant_uuid)`: Opens a restaurant page.
 Returns a dictionary containing the restaurant UUID.
 - `remove_food_from_cart(CONFIG, restaurant_uuid, food_id)`: Removes a food item from the cart.
 Returns a dictionary containing the restaurant UUID and food ID.

-## OpenAI Services
+## Groq API Services

 - `chat_completion(messages, CONFIG, functions, client)`: Receives the chatlog from the user and answers.
-Returns the response from the OpenAI API.
+Returns the response from the Groq API.
 - `embeddings(content, CONFIG, client)`: Receives a content in text and embeds it.
 Returns the embedded content.
 - `tts(text, CONFIG, client)`: Receives text and returns the audio bytes.
 Returns the audio in base64 format.
 - `whisper(audio_file, CONFIG, client)`: Receives an audio file and returns the transcript.
 Returns the transcribed text.